 The only sections of our hair that may need extra TLC are the ends.
 If your ends are healthy, then distribute an equal amount to your whole head.
 When we overdo it, a film or extra residue may show on the top portion of your hair.
 Ew, right?
 Although we may not see it, others may.
 Having that film can also cause your hair to become dryer later in the week.
 Also, it’s a waste of money.
 The more conditioner we’re using, the more we have to run back to the store and purpose another bottle.
 Save your coins Sis, and chill on the conditioner.

 Neglecting Real Hair Under Extensions

 This issue has been something that’s been going on silently for years.
-I say silent that because unless you tell everyone, you don’t take care of your hair underneath extensions, then nobody knows.
+I say silent that because unless you tell everyone, you don’t take care of your hair underneath extensions

 Not Sleeping With a Scarf

 A lot of us come home from a long day, eat dinner, play with the kids, shower and go right to sleep!
 What about your hair?
 We show our hair all kinds of love in the morning but nothing at night.
 Do you sleep with a scarf on at night?
 Many people don’t.
 Well, not putting a scarf on your hair at night is the fastest way to dryness.
 To make matters worse, most of us sleep on a cotton pillowcase.
 The issue is that cotton is not good for your hair.
 Throughout the night, the pillowcase can soak up all the moisture in your hair.
 So, unless you have a silk pillowcase, start tying your hair at night, with a silk scarf.

 We live in a society where we judge everything from social media.
 If we see someone with a big curly afro